The white spots on Parmesan – mold?

 See the topmost featured image above.
 The cheese is covered in white stuff.
 Do you feel safe to eat it?

-Do not confused with frozen parmesan cheese.
-It’s the result of cheese get contaminated, forgot in fridge, or left out at room temperature.
+Do not be confused with frozen parmesan cheese.
+It’s the result of cheese getting contaminated, forgotten in the fridge, or left out at room temperature.
 The mold slowly took over the cheese in days, or sometimes even hours.

 After all, cheese is a perishable food.
-Cheesemaking is a process to invite only a certain group of bacteria to grow.
-The uninvited ones are inhibited either by naturally or with human involved such as using salt, temperature, etc. The bacteria are then produced desirable aromas, flavors and textures.
-Read how parmesan is made.
+Cheesemaking is a process to invites only a certain group of bacteria to grow.
+The uninvited ones are inhibited either naturally or with humans involved such as using salt, temperature, etc. The bacteria then produced desirable aromas, flavors, and textures.

-Imagine there is 1500 active bacteria are now crawling happily in each square centimeter skin on your hand, and potentially virus too.
-You’ll know we human have no problem inviting them.
+Imagine there are 1500 active bacteria now crawling happily in each square centimeter of skin on your hand, and potentially viruses too.
+You’ll know we humans have no problem inviting them.

-Likewise in cheesemaking, we make use of a favorable environment to outnumber certain good bacteria so the chances of you get sick after eating it becomes very low.
-In fact throughout the production process, the different types of bacteria population fighting over each other for this piece of tasty cheese.
+Likewise in cheesemaking, we make use of a favorable environment to outnumber certain good bacteria so the chances of you getting sick after eating it becomes very low.
+In fact, throughout the production process, the different types of bacteria populations fight over each other for this piece of tasty cheese.

 Under the microscope, you will see some bacteria are found more actively in the early curdling stage, while some others are doing better in the later aging stage.

 By using salt or brined water in a nicely warmed environment, the predominant thermophilic lactobacillus bacteria grow quickly.
-They synthesized compounds as weapon to resist the growth of other type of bacteria.
-Apparently, there is winner in war — and the result is favorable to all of us cheese lover.
+They synthesized compounds as weapons to resist the growth of another type of bacteria.
+Apparently, there is a winner in the war — and the result is favorable to all of us cheese lovers.

 Mold can have many forms or patterns.
 Some may look like patches of black stains, or fuzzy white specks, or just look like bread mold.
 It can be in various colors too.

-If you accidentally ate a mold-infected parmesan, depends on the types (some produce toxins), you can get very sick from that.
-The golden rule is do not eat it if you are not sure.
+If you accidentally eat a mold-infected parmesan, depending on the type (some produce toxins), you can get very sick from that.
+The golden rule is not to eat it if you are not sure.

 There you have it, the white spots are likely to be crystals most of the time.